 Steps in Making This Delicious Recipe

-- I started by mixing the brown sugar and cream together in a medium-sized bowl until the mixture was smooth.
+- I started by mixing the brown sugar and cream together in a medium bowl until the mixture was smooth.

-- Then I added the pecans and stirred to ensure that all of the pecans were well coated with the sugar/cream mixture.
+- Then I added the pecans and stirred then with a wooden spoon to ensure that all of the pecans were well coated with the sugar/cream mixture.

 - I baked the coated pecans in a preheated 350°F oven for 20 minutes.
 Halfway through, I turned them over so that they would cook evenly on both sides.